 Skip to main content

-Chemotherapy (chemo) is the use of anti-cancer drugs, which are usually given into a vein.
+Chemotherapy (chemo) is the use of anti-cancer drugs, which may be given into a vein or by mouth.
 The drugs enter the bloodstream and travel throughout the body to reach and destroy cancer cells.
-This makes chemo useful for treating neuroblastoma, especially if it can’t all be removed with surgery.
+This makes chemo useful for treating neuroblastoma, especially if it cannot be removed completely with surgery.

 When might chemotherapy be used?